 Secondly, overweight branches are a greater risk of falling and provide more fuel for the fire.
 It is therefore essential that your tree branches are kept well-pruned and monitored to ensure they don’t creep into the ‘high risk’ category.
 Overgrown tree branches around your property could fuel the spread of fire, however overhanging branches could enable a fire to directly reach your house.
 Any overhanging branches must be trimmed back and, if the risk is high, be lopped from the tree for the safety of your home.
 The other major hazard associated with tree branches involves not just the spread of fire, but the potential to start a fire: branches near power lines.

 Overgrown tree branches near electric power lines is a high risk of both spreading fires and starting them.
 Our crews can help you to identify any branches or canopies that are too close to electricity sources, or could come in contact with electricity during periods of high wind.

 For the maintenance of a reliable Bushfire Risk & Management Strategy it is important that you monitor the proximity of your trees to your power lines all year round.
-If any of your trees are close to power lines, or if you are unsure whether your trees are a safe distance, contact our friendly specialist today.
+If any of your trees are close to power lines, or if you are unsure whether your trees are a safe distance, contact our friendly specialists today.

 The Jim’s Difference

 For the protection of our communities against the immense threat of bushfires it is important that we all work together.
-This means all residents with trees on their property taking proactive measures to implement Bushfire Risk & Management Strategies.
-With the help of our arborists we can make sure that fire risks are mitigated and that we can safely enjoy the beauty of our trees.
+This means all residents with trees on their property are taking proactive measures to implement Bushfire Risk & Management Strategies.
+With the help of our arborists, we can make sure that fire risks are mitigated and that we can safely enjoy the beauty of our trees.

 For help keeping your property bushfire ready, give us a call on 131546 or fill out the online quote request form today.